eastbanctech/dob-docs/docs/dp-user-management.md

 #### Access DC Account Email Address

 An active Access DC email account is required to add a new user to Dispatch.
 The user undergoes specific provisions when added on Access DC side.
-The process is different for users with personal email addresses not affiliated with dc.gov and should reach out to DCRA management to resolve that.
+The process is different for users with personal email addresses not affiliated with dc.gov and should reach out to DOB management to resolve that.

 If a user is to be set up as an Inspector (see roles below), the user must have a profile set up in Accela as well with the same email used for Access DC.